-All offers of appointment will be conditional until satisfactory completion of the mandatory preemployment checks.

-Cox Green School must:

-• verify a candidate's identity, this includes being aware of the potential for individuals changing their name.
-Best practice is checking the name on their birth certificate,

-• obtain (via the applicant) an enhanced DBS check (including children's barred list information, for those who will be engaging in regulated activity with children).

-• obtain a separate children's barred list check if an individual will start work in regulated activity with children before the DBS certificate is available;

-• verify the candidate's mental and physical fitness to carry out their work responsibilities.

-• verify the person's right to work in the UK, including EU nationals.

-• if the person has lived or worked outside the UK, make any further checks the school or college consider appropriate These checks could include, where available:

-• criminal records checks for overseas applicants - Home Office guidance can be found on GOV.UK; and for teaching positions

-• obtaining a letter (via the applicant) from the professional regulating authority in the country (or countries) in which the applicant has worked confirming that they have not imposed any sanctions or restrictions, and or that they are aware of any reason why they may be unsuitable to teach.
+- Ensure that a face-to-face interview is conducted for ALL shortlisted candidates based on an objective assessment of the candidate's ability to meet the person specification and job description; - Ensure that all specific questions designed to gain required information about each candidate's suitability have been asked, including those needed to address any gaps in information supplied in the application form before you formally appoint; - Ensure that you are able to make a confident selection of a preferred candidate based upon their demonstration of suitability for the role; - Ensure that your preferred candidate is informed that the offer of employment (including volunteer positions) is conditional on receiving satisfactory information from all necessary checks. - 18.4 All offers of appointment will be conditional until satisfactory completion of the mandatory preemployment checks. - 18.5 Cox Green School must: - Verify a candidate's identity, this includes being aware of the potential for individuals changing their name.
+Best practice is checking the name on their birth certificate; - Obtain (via the applicant) an enhanced DBS check (including children's barred list information, for those who will be engaging in regulated activity with children); - Obtain a separate children's barred list check if an individual will start work in regulated activity with children before the DBS certificate is available; - Verify the candidate's mental and physical fitness to carry out their work responsibilities; - Verify the person's right to work in the UK, including EU nationals; - if the person has lived or worked outside the UK, make any further checks the school or college consider appropriate.
+These checks could include, where available: - Criminal records checks for overseas applicants Home Office guidance can be found on GOV.UK; and for teaching positions; - Obtaining a letter (via the applicant) from the professional regulating authority in the country (or countries) in which the applicant has worked confirming that they have not imposed any sanctions or restrictions, and or that they are aware of any reason why they may be unsuitable to teach.
 Applicants can find contact details of regulatory bodies in the EU/EEA and Switzerland on the Regulated Professions database.
-Applicants can also contact the UK Centre for Professional Qualifications who will signpost them to the appropriate EEA regulatory body

-• verify professional qualifications, as appropriate.

-The Teaching Regulation Agency's (TRA) Employer Access Service should be used to verify any award

-• check that a person taking up a management position is not subject to a section 128 direction made by the Secretary of State;

-• all schools must ensure that an applicant to be employed to carry out teaching work is not subject to a prohibition order issued by the Secretary of State
+Applicants can also contact the UK Centre for Professional Qualifications who will signpost them to the appropriate EEA regulatory body; - Verify professional qualifications, as appropriate (The Teaching Regulation Agency's (TRA) Employer Access Service should be used to verify any award); - Check that a person taking up a management position is not subject to a section 128 direction made by the Secretary of State; - All schools must ensure that an applicant to be employed to carry out teaching work is not subject to a prohibition order issued by the Secretary of State.

-19. Communication of policy
+19. Communication of Policy

-The policy will be communicated via the school website and to all staff.
+19.1 The policy will be communicated via the school website and to all staff.